Human Pose Estimation Using Machine Learning in Python

 data = pd.DataFrame(columns = data) # Empty dataset

-In the above snippet of code, we have first imported the necessary libraries that will help in creating the dataset.
-Then in the next four lines, we are importing the modules required to extract key points and their draw utils.
+In the above code snippet, we have first imported the necessary libraries to help create the dataset.
+Then in the next four lines, we import the modules required to extract key points and their draw utils.
 Next, we create an empty pandas data frame and enter the columns.
-Here the columns include the thirty-three key points that will be detected by the blaze pose detector.
+The columns include the thirty-three key points the blaze pose detector will detect.
 Each keypoint contains four attributes that are x and y coordinates of the keypoint(normalized from 0 to 1), z coordinate that represents landmark depth with hips as the origin and same scale as that of x, and lastly the visibility score.
-The visibility score represents the probability that the landmark is either visible in the image or not.
+The visibility score represents the probability that the landmark is visible in the image.

 count = 0